 Target market: Lower- and middle-class bargain shoppers.

 Primary benefit: You get to buy the things that will make your life better, without the heavy price tag.

-What makes this value proposition unique?
+What makes it unique?
 In addition to touching on the money aspect of the transaction, it also highlights the intrinsic benefits.

 Product: Online classes and lessons.